AchoVasilev/Oversteer-Web-Project/README.md

 - See details of every car
 - Give review
 - Change password, email and phone
+##Registered company
+- Can add, edit and delete their cars
+- Can add offered services
+- Can add locations
+- Can approve client rent orders
 ## Administrator
 - Access index page for searching
 - View the list with all cars